bmuteau/portfolio-v1/README.md

         * make a favicon
         * link good image for the different project in projectProfile

     Back-End :
-        * send opinion in bdd | opinion page
         * loop for opinion | opinion page
         * make some template for delete doublon ( taskbar,sidebar,hobbie,)
         * look for mutliple stack in the same project ( project_id in stack_list? )
+        * add a message thanking the opinion and block possibility to post again (24h ? / IP ?)

     Back-Office :
         * Make the back office for push :